vinej/PowerQuery/README.md

 - He wants only the last level (is_leaf=1)
 - He said that 4 levels represent the organisation hierarchy with 4 minimum levels Sector/Bu/Division/Project
 - It could have more levels
-- the sector level does always start at the same level.
+- the sector level does NOT always start at the same level.
 It's not standard.
 - He wants only records from a list of know sectors.

 ### The result we want